MicrosoftDocs/azure-dev-docs/articles/java/sdk/lro.md

 ## Next steps

-Now that you're familiar with the long-running APIs in the Azure SDK for Java, see [Configure proxies in the Azure SDK for Java](proxying.md) to learn how to further customize the HTTP client.
+Now that you're familiar with the long-running APIs in the Azure SDK for Java, see [Configure proxies in the Azure SDK for Java](proxying.md) to learn how to customize the HTTP client further.